learnk8s/learnk8s.io/src/graceful-shutdown/content.md

     },
     {
       "image": "assets/race-3.svg",
-      "description": "Or you might luckier and the Pod is deleted only after the endpoints are fully propagated."
+      "description": "Or you might luckier, and the Pod is deleted only after the endpoints are fully propagated."
     }
   ]
 }